11 Jul 2020

 Seoul Grand Park is a vast recreational attraction in Gwacheon city often visited by locals and foreigners for leisure activities near Seoul.
 It is designed to promote education, nature, and amusement with its main attractions: Seoul Zoo, Botanical Garden, and Seoul Land.

-Unlike most theme parks that catch your eyes with huge metal rides, blinking lights, and joyful screams, the Seoul Grand Park is like an embrace from mother nature—Cheonggyesan (mountain) as the reliable body, the left and right scenic views as the arms, and the urban elements that make it even warmer.
-A true city meets nature vibe that harmoniously works side by side.
+Unlike most theme parks that catch your eyes with huge metal rides, blinking lights, and joyful screams, the Seoul Grand Park is a true city meets nature vibe that harmoniously works side by side.

 Take a day-off and visit the Seoul Grand Park, where you can camp-out, interact with animals all over the world, discover new plants, and much more!
 Here is a quick travel guide for a day in Seoul’s Ecological Culture Park.

 Seoul Grand Park

 Just 11 kilometers from the center of Seoul is the Seoul Grand Park.
 It’s in Gwacheon City, at the Gyeonggi Province (north-west), where the capital in South Korea is located.
 Gyeonggi-do is a region in the Korean peninsula which means, “the area surrounding the capital.”
 To this day, the province lives up to its name, and proudly represents the major city — with its several attractions, natural landscapes, architecture, cultural activities, and art appreciation.